Topic Collection Cover Page

 The resources in this Topic Collection (TC) highlight planning considerations, educational and planning resources, and lessons learned from a variety of natural and human-caused disasters and provide guidance for healthcare practitioners who are committed to addressing climate change and the impacts on healthcare systems.
 This TC is focused on resources that directly address climate effects.
 Many additional resources on specific extreme weather hazards that have direct relationship to climate change are included in other TCs.

-Stakeholders may also wish to access the following related TCs: Disasters and Healthcare Disparity, Hazard Vulnerability/Risk AssessmentNatural Disasters, Populations with Access and Functional Needs, and The LGBTQI+ Community and Disaster Preparedness and Response.
+Stakeholders may also wish to access the following related TCs: Disasters and At-Risk Populations, Hazard Vulnerability/Risk AssessmentNatural Disasters, and Populations with Access and Functional Needs.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.